 The Philadelphia Orchestra believes deeply in the power of music to connect people.
 Through concerts, national and international tours, residencies, and recordings, the Orchestra is a global ambassador and one of our nation’s greatest cultural exports.
 It performs annually at Carnegie Hall, the Saratoga Performing Arts Center in New York, and the Bravo!
 Vail Music Festival.

 The Orchestra also has a rich history of touring, having first performed outside Philadelphia in the earliest days of its founding.
 The Philadelphia Orchestra was the first American orchestra to perform in the People’s Republic of China in 1973, launching a now-five-decade commitment of people-to-people exchange through music.
-The Philadelphia Orchestra regularly performs in the world’s greatest concert halls, including on its 2022 Tour of European Festivals.
+The Philadelphia Orchestra regularly performs in the world’s greatest concert halls, including on its 2023 Tour of Europe.

 The Philadelphia Orchestra has long pushed the boundaries of convention in the classical music realm, presenting the world or American premieres of such important works as Mahler’s Symphony No. 8 (“Symphony of a Thousand”), Stravinsky’s The Rite of Spring, Schoenberg’s Gurrelieder, and Rachmaninoff’s Symphonic Dances.
 The Philadelphia Orchestra also made movie history by performing the soundtrack to Walt Disney’s legendary animated film Fantasia, with Stokowski.